 And yes, I did say wonderful while referring to bugs.

 Toddlers are curious by nature, so of course, bugs of all sort are high on the list of the wonders of the world.
-In fact, children at about the age of 2.5 years go through what Maria Montessori called a "Sensitive Period" for tiny objects.
+In fact, children at about the age of 18 months to 2.5 years go through what Maria Montessori called a "Sensitive Period" for tiny objects.
 This means that the child is unconsciously and almost obsessively drawn to any and all tiny things in the environment, both indoors and out.

 Of course, bugs fall right into this category of development.